 The glossy plastic back feels a bit cheap to touch, but that’s only when you use the phone without a case.

-Down at the bottom, resides a micro-USB port besides a speaker grill and a 3.5mm headphone jack on either side.
+Down at the bottom, resides a micro-USB port beside a speaker grill and a 3.5mm headphone jack.
 To the left, stays the power button and right side houses the volume rockers.
 The keys are tactile and easily accessible for single-handed usage.